 Log on to reference resources wherever you are, day or night.
-They are free, all you need is your library card.
+They are free and you just need your library card.

-These resources can be accessed by Calderdale Libraries members, either at any Calderdale library, or outside Calderdale libraries using your library card number.
+These resources can be accessed by all library members.
+This can be at any Calderdale library, or online using your library card number.

 What can I access?

 Using material licensed from the Driving Standards Agency (DSA), Theory Test Pro is a highly realistic online simulation of the UK's driving theory test.